mateo9x/springsecurity/README.md

 ## 2. Info

 This app is in progress.
 User can click "Login" button to be redirected to sign in to website.
-If he hasn't got account, there is a link to register form, where He can create new account to the website.
+If he hasn't got account, there is a link to register form, where he can create new account to the website.
+To end sessions just click logout.

 Comitted through Git Bash.